This website records the family history of the descendants of William Meadows c.1753-1847, a British actor and performer in the late 18th century.

 The performing tradition of the family was carried on by William Meadow's daughters, and his grandson, Alfred Meadows, and by Alfred's grandson, Jack Meadows, who revived the family tradition from the 1920s to the 1950s; and by Edwin Meadows great-grandson, the musical director, Grant Hossack; and by Mary Meadows great-grandson, the American actor Reginald Mason.
 Several other members of the Meadows family were also talented amateur musicians and performers.

-This website was created in February 2008, and is very much 'work in progress', as research advances on the different branches of the family.
+This website was created in February 2008, with the help of research from the different branches of the family.
 The information on the site is drawn from research on the Census records; Births, Marriages & Deaths records; from more detailed personal research in official archives; and from information received from family members.

 The information on this site, and many of the images, are the result of research and contributions by members of the Meadows family.